CausalML/KOM-SATE/README.md

 the "data" folder contains the final Rdata files used to generate all the figures.

-Case-study
+### Case-study

-R code for the analyses.
-We did not include the actual data because it is not a public dataset.
+R code for the analyses is included.
+Data set is not include because it is a restricted-access dataset.